-Do you have a window air conditioner or are looking to buy one soon and curious about how it works?
+Do you already own a window air conditioner or are looking to buy one soon and curious about how it works?

 While these devices may seem complicated, the process behind how they function to cool the air is actually quite fascinating and easy to understand.